mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/requestDraft_borrower.PNG)

 **SMS**

-<blockquote>Get verified to continue.
+>  Get verified to continue.
 Your booking of '%car.name%' is waiting.
-See %request.url%</blockquote>
+See %request.url%

 ### Pending Request (Borrower)